ioBroker/ioBroker.proxy/README.md

 Some devices wants to be located in the root ```http://ip/``` and cannot run under ```http://ip/proxy.0/context/```.

 You can read more about context [here](https://www.npmjs.com/package/http-proxy-middleware#context-matching)

+Additionally the user can define the route path for proxy requests.

 ## Changelog